Hybrid Variation Available

 The basic new-vehicle warranty for the CR-V compact SUV is three years or 36,000 miles, whichever happens first.
 The powertrain’s warranty lasts five years or 60,000 miles.
 These terms are typical for the class.
 Honda also adds complimentary maintenance for the first two years or 24,000 miles.

 The Honda CR-V is rated as a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS), the agency’s second-highest accolade.
-It also took a maximum 5-Star overall score from the National Highway Traffic Safety Administration (NHTSA).
-Standard safety features include forward collision warning, automatic emergency braking, pedestrian detection, plus road departure mitigation, lane departure warning, and adaptive cruise control with a low-speed follow function.
+It also received a maximum 5-star overall score from the National Highway Traffic Safety Administration (NHTSA).
+Standard safety features include forward collision warning, automatic emergency braking, pedestrian detection, plus road departure mitigation, lane departure warning, and adaptive cruise control with a low-speed-follow function.

 Curb Weight | 3472 lbs. | ||